| |

 Walk up the colourful Selaron Steps

-It’s the work of Chilean-born artist Jorge Selarón.
-He decorated the 125-metre staircase with tiles in the colours of the Brazilian flag, as a tribute to Brazil’s people.
+Chilean-born artist Jorge Selarón decorated the 125-metre staircase with tiles in the colours of the Brazilian flag, as a tribute to Brazil’s people.

-A gregarious fellow with a distinctive handlebar moustache, Selarón would sit on the steps every day and chat with passersby.
-He’d say the steps were his lifetime’s passion and he would only stop working on them once he was dead.
 Sadly, in early 2013, Selarón was found laying lifeless on his steps.
-The Selaron Steps remain his legacy and one of Rio de Janeiro’s most distinctive landmarks.
+The Selaron Steps remain his legacy and one of Rio de Janeiro’s most popular landmarks.

 rio de janeiro itinerary 5 days